-1. Overview
+1. Introduction

-FreeWave radios operate in virtually any environment where data communications occur.
-The radios act as data transmission devices, duplicating data in Point-to-Point, Point-to-MultiPoint, or TDMA mode.
+FreeWave serial radios are DCE (Data Communications Equipment) radios that operate in virtually any environment where data communications occur.
+The radios act as data transmission devices, duplicating data in either Point-to-Point or Point-To-MultiPoint mode.